2006 Honda Odyssey Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2006 Honda Odyssey
+A guide to repairs, service, and maintenance costs for your 2006 Honda Odyssey

 The front brake rotors can warp and cause a vibration when braking.
 The rotors will need to be machined or in cases where they are worn to thin, replaced to correct this issue.

 The Honda Odyssey may develop issues with the automatic transmission.